DavideVi/ClusterManager/README.md

     - Used to map objects to database collections/tables
     - Connection to database is created based on the `CM_DB_URI` and `CM_DB_NAME` system environment variables
     - If variables are not present, no database connection will be attempted
+* The API
+    - Simple Flask-based API
+    - Makes use of database models to query the database
+    - Makes use of the same system environment variables to connect to the database

 The inventory logic has been placed in its own module (`inventory_manager.py`) so that it can be imported into any existing projects / frameworks.
 The main script in this case is just used to call the module and could easily be deployed as a Lambda.